 - Lightly grease a pancake pan or frying pan with a little melted butter.
 Heat until very hot and add a ladleful of batter so it evenly and thinly coats the base of the pan.
 Cook until set and lightly golden.

-- Using a spatula or if you are really brave try tossing the pancake in the air, and cook on the other side for approx 30 seconds.
+- Using a spatula or if you are really brave try tossing the pancake in the air, and cook on the other side for approximately 30 seconds.

 - Slip the pancake from the pan onto a warm plate.
 Cover the plate with a tea cloth and keep warm.
 Continue as above until all the batter is used up.